zurfjereluhmie/portfolio-web/content/portfolio/cultural-trails.md

 ## Technologies Used

--  **Frontend**: Vue.js for the user interface and for the map I used maplibre-gl
+-  **Frontend**: Vue.js for the user interface and for the map maplibre-gl
 -  **Backend**: Laravel for the backend functionality and Inertia.js for seamless frontend/backend integration
 -  **Database**: MySQL for storing user data, trail information, and points of interest
 -  **API Integration**: Weather API for providing 3-day forecasts and OpenRouteService API for calculating trail distances and durations